 For decades, DCECU has given a board-approved percentage of its annual earnings back to members in good standing1 in the form of year-end Loan Interest Rebates and Member Saver Rewards2.
 We are one of only a handful of credit unions in the nation to routinely give back a portion of its earnings to members.

 DCECU strives to maintain a healthy capital (net worth) level.
-Anything over that level is considered excess income and is generally given back to eligible members in the form of a Member Giveback.
+Anything over that level is considered excess income and generally is given back to eligible members in the form of a Member Giveback.
 Typically included in the Member Giveback are our Loan Interest Rebate, Member Saver Reward and Visa® Debit Card Rebate.

 Although this credit union benefit is not guaranteed, the Member Giveback typically is given out annually on January 1.